Code-Institute-Submissions/milestone-project-117/README.md

 Chrome Developer Tool was used throughout the project to check the responsiveness of the pages.
 The project was also run across different web browsers such as Chrome, Internet Explorer and Microsoft Edge to make sure it looked the way it was intended.

-The CSS code was run through the WC3 CSS Validator (https://jigsaw.w3.org/css-validator/) without any issues.
+The CSS code was run through the WC3 CSS Validator (https://jigsaw.w3.org/css-validator/) without any errors.

-The HTML code was run through the WC3 Markup Validator (https://validator.w3.org/) without any issues.
+The HTML code was run through the WC3 Markup Validator (https://validator.w3.org/) without any errors.

 ### User Stories